 - SlideShare: Share slide presentations, documents, or Adobe PDF portfolios.

 - Dropbox: Share files from your Dropbox account.

 Doesn't seem familiar?
-Jump to the "Ultra" help about adding mashups in the editor.
+Jump to the "Ultra" help about adding videos in the editor.

 Wherever you want to add a social media element, access the editor.
 Select the Insert Mashup icon and choose the type you want to search, such as YouTube Video.

 On the search page, type your keywords and select Go.
 You'll receive a list of items that you can sort.
 You can also see how many items and pages are returned for your search.

 When Preview is available, you can view the items in their own windows.
 You can also preview videos with the URLs listed in the descriptions.

 After you have explored the search results, select an item.
 You can change the title of the item if you don't want to use the one provided.